Luet oppimateriaalin englanninkielistä versiota. Mainitsit kuitenkin taustakyselyssä

 type is oddly named for historical reasons.

-Double yields a result that is also a
+Dividing a Double by a Double yields a result that is also a Double:

 999.0 / 1000.0res17: Double = 0.999